-Virtual desktop provisioning

-WorkSpaces simplifies the process of creating and managing virtual desktops, allowing organizations to provision desktop environments for their users without the need for complex on-premises infrastructure.
+Virtual desktop provisioning: WorkSpaces simplifies the process of creating and managing virtual desktops, allowing organizations to provision desktop environments for their users without the need for complex on-premises infrastructure.

 Customizable compute resources: Users can customize the compute resources of their WorkSpaces, ensuring that each virtual desktop meets the performance requirements of the individual user, from standard office applications to graphics-intensive tasks.

-Security and compliance

-The service places a strong emphasis on security, featuring encryption, multi-factor authentication, and integration with AWS Key Management Service (KMS).
+Security and compliance: The service places a strong emphasis on security, featuring encryption, multi-factor authentication, and integration with AWS Key Management Service (KMS).
 This ensures that sensitive data stays secure in transit and at rest.

-Cross-device accessibility

-WorkSpaces supports access from a variety of devices, including computers, tablets, and zero clients, providing users with a consistent desktop experience regardless of the device they use.
+Cross-device accessibility: WorkSpaces supports access from a variety of devices, including computers, tablets, and zero clients, providing users with a consistent desktop experience regardless of the device they use.

 Use cases